-Development of suitable BMPs at the Douglass Center site will be impacted by the proposed site redevelopment, which limits proposed improvements to the western end of the site.
+Development of suitable BMPs at the Douglass Center site was impacted by the proposed site redevelopment, which limited improvements to the western end of the site.

 Redesign and reconstruction of the existing bioretention basin adjacent to the basketball courts, in conjunction with replacing the existing concrete swale with a grass swale and inlet control structure, will provide substantial stormwater benefit and improve site aesthetics in this area.